logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 + The Jaeger agent
 + The Logz.io Jaeger collector

-The <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  Logz.io **tracing-demo** project repository <i class="fas fa-external-link-alt"></i> </a> includes modified configuration paramaters to create the the HotROD web app to send data to a Logz.io Jaeger collector which you configure to work with your Distributed Tracing account.
+The <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  Logz.io **tracing-demo** project repository <i class="fas fa-external-link-alt"></i> </a> includes modified configuration paramaters to create the the HotROD web app.
+The app sends data to a Logz.io Jaeger collector that you configure to work with your Distributed Tracing account.

 <a href ="https://github.com/logzio/tracing-demo/blob/main/README.md" target="_blank"> **README** for the tracing demo project </a>